Buy Phenibut Capsules with Drug Sheet

 Dosage and administration

-Phenibut should be taken orally after meals.
+Best way to take Phenibut is considered to be orally after meals.
 The duration of one standard course is 2-3 weeks.
 Age dosages:

 - adults: 250–500 mg 3 times a day.
 If necessary, the daily dose can be increased up to 2500 mg.
 Single maximum dose is 750 mg, in people over 60 years – 500 mg.